Water Quality Monitoring And Assessment Section (TES)

 PUBLIC RESPONSE AND PARTICIPATION SUMMARY

-The Department provided public notice of this redesignation evaluation and requested any technical data from the general public through publication in the Pennsylvania Bulletin on June 8, 2002 (32 Pa.B 2814).
-A similar notice was also published in The York Daily Record and York Dispatch newspapers (York, PA) on June 7, 2002.
-In addition, York and Springfield Townships and the York County Planning Commission were notified of the redesignation evaluation in a letter dated June 7, 2002.
-The Department received only two responses to these public notices.
-The York Water Company (with minor typographical comments) and Springfield Township provided no new information but concurred with the Department's recommendations.
+The Department provided public notice of this redesignation evaluation and requested any technical data from the general public through publication in the Pennsylvania Bulletin on April 22, 2000 (30 Pa.B 2071).
+A similar notice was also published in The Express Times newspaper (Easton, PA) on April 21, 2000.
+In addition, Plainfield and Washington Townships, Pen Argyl Borough, and Lehigh Valley Planning Commission were notified of the redesignation evaluation in a letter dated April 19, 2000.
+No data on water chemistry, in-stream habitat, or the aquatic community were received in response to these notices.

 Tables and Figures